cmlzaGk/cmlzaGk.github.io-src/content/matrix_rain.md

 ```

+The above will also test whether a character takes a long time to render on the screen.

+Unicode contains a lot of rich characters and if your range picks up such a character that takes time to render, you will not get the rain effect.

+"Consolas" and the range I published should do the trick for Windows Command prompt.

 ## Flickering Rain

-I am trying to build Matrix Rain using standard library.
-With that restriction in place, the interesting part is how to clear the terminal.
+The first goal was to script using dependencies from just the standard python library.
+With that restriction in place, the interesting part was how to clear the terminal.

 The first approach is to invoke a shell call, and call 'cls' on windows, and that is not a bad start.